 Divorce Mediation vs. Other Divorce Options

 When seeking methods to dissolve your marriage, it may come as a surprise that there are numerous ways to divorce.
-Divorce mediation is a type of alternative dispute resolution (ADR) for separation, which means it differs significantly from traditional or litigated divorce.
+Divorce mediation is a type of alternative dispute resolution (ADR) for separation, which means divorce mediation vs. litigation are significantly different.

 Here’s how divorce mediation compares to other common separation options.

 - Traditional (Litigated) Divorce.
 Also referred to as contested divorce.
 This usually requires multiple court proceedings to discuss child custody, alimony, and more.
 A litigated divorce can take more than a year to conclude.

 - Collaborative Divorce.
 This type of divorce requires both spouses to retain a divorce attorney fluent in collaborative law, so each spouse and their attorney can negotiate in four-way meetings.
 Collaborative divorce allows each party to consult with joint experts, like joint financial planners, though the attorneys must withdraw from the case if both spouses cannot agree.